tarunbod/alfeo/README.md

 Alfeo
 =====

-Alfeo is an enhanced implementation of [NeilFraser/JS-Interpreter](https://github.com/NeilFraser/JS-Interpreter) to specialize in quickly writing and calculating mathematical equations and formulas.
+Successor to [pCalculator](https://github.com/MacPhage/pCalculator), Alfeo is an enhanced implementation of [NeilFraser/JS-Interpreter](https://github.com/NeilFraser/JS-Interpreter) to specialize in quickly writing and calculating mathematical equations and formulas.
 Ideal for programmers looking to speed-up their Precalculus homework!